freelan-developers/teapot/docs/source/the_party_file.rst

 `msvc_toolset`                                      Get the current Microsoft Visual Studio toolset.
 Example: "v120"
 ========================== ======================== =====================================================================================================================================

-You may also define your own extensions, see :ref:`extension_modules`.
+You may also define your own extensions, see :py:func:`teapot.extensions.extension.register_extension`.

 Other settings
 --------------